Ptarmigan Peak (4,911 ft.)

 Snow often collects and forms cornices on the main route, even though it receives plenty of sun exposure and wind.
 The gullies that provide access to the summit on the southwest face are steep and avalanche-prone.
 Even during low-snow years, nontechnical winter ascents probably aren’t safe.
 The best time of year for nontechnical summer climbs typically ranges between early June to late October.

-There are many possible routes up Ptarmigan, including some truly fierce mixed rock/ice routes on the north face.
+There are many possible nontechnical routes up Ptarmigan’s broad southeast face.
 The standard, Class 3 summer route begins at Ptarmigan Pass, a broad bench of tundra immediately to the northeast of the peak.
 There are two approaches: the Glen Alps parking lot and Powerline Pass Trail, or the Rabbit Creek Trailhead and Rabbit Lake Trail.
-I prefer the Rabbit Lake Trail approach because it’s a little shorter, the climb to Ptarmigan Pass is easier, and parking is both available and free.
+I prefer the Rabbit Lake Trail approach because it’s a little shorter, and the climb to Ptarmigan Pass entails a bit less elevation gain.

-Park at the Rabbit Creek Trailhead and walk past the gate up the Rabbit Lake Trail.
-The trail is well-worn and fairly well-maintained, and is easy to follow provided you stay pointed up-valley and don’t detour onto one of the old road cuts up the mountainside.
+Park at the Rabbit Creek Trailhead and walk past the gate up the wide, well-worn Rabbit Lake Trail.
+The trail is easy to follow provided you stay pointed up-valley and don’t detour onto one of the old road cuts up the mountainside.
 Follow the trail about 2.4 miles through the alder and across a few avalanche runouts until you break out into open tundra below Ptarmigan Pass.
 There are many small paths cutting up from the Rabbit Lake Trail toward the pass.
 Choose any one of them or strike out onto the open tundra your own way.
 This part of the hike is a bit sloggy, but the footing is generally good and if you embrace the thigh burn, you’ll be up it in no time.

 As you reach Ptarmigan Pass, the terrain rolls over and flattens.
 Stay on the southern edge of Ptarmigan Pass and walk toward the base of Ptarmigan’s west ridge.